rdmolony/rdmolony.github.io/_posts/2023-12-04-stationmanager.md

 But what about the non-`Campbell Scientific` loggers?

-Nothing off-the-shelf existed, and so an equivalent tool was custom built in `Python` -

-Remote sensors are normally in deserts so connecting to them is not cheap or easy.
-So a 3rd party, [`SmartGrid Technologies`](https://www.igrid.co.za/), was hired to sync files from the loggers to their cloud-based filesystem.
-These files still need to be synced from there to the same place as the `LoggerNet` files so a `Python` job was created to do so.
+Nothing off-the-shelf corresponding to `LoggerNet` existed.
+Remote sensors are normally in very remote places (like deserts) so connecting to them is not cheap or easy.
+So a 3rd party, [`SmartGrid Technologies`](https://www.igrid.co.za/), was hired to sync files from the non-`Campbell Scientific` loggers to their cloud-based filesystem.
+These files still needed to be synced from there so a `Python` job was created to do so.

 These files are normally compressed & encrypted.
 So another `Python` job was created to automatically unzip them (via `7zip`) & decrypt them (via `ZPH2CSV.exe`) where relevant.